spectrum4/spectrum4/src/spectrum128k/README.md

 other, and also to avoid running out of memory on the Spectrum 128K to store all of the unit tests.

-The tests are executed by `all.sh`/`docker.sh` in the root directory.
-By default, all tests are run, but this can be limited to a desired set.
-See `all.sh -h` / `docker.sh -h` for more information.

 ## Generated tests